Nicole Scherzinger: 2013–2018: Big Fat Lie and television ventures

 In March 2013, Scherzinger released "Boomerang", which debuted and peaked at number six on the UK Singles Chart; after its lackluster success, the associated album was scrapped.
 Scherzinger returned as judge on The X Factor for its tenth series for a reported salary of $2.3 million.
 In February 2014, Scherzinger announced that she signed a record deal with Sony Music Entertainment and RCA Records for a reported $4.5 million.
 Scherzinger's second studio album, Big Fat Lie was released in October 2014.
 It experienced lackluster sales on the UK Albums Chart, which led to her eventual departure from the label the following year.
 The album was preceded by the singles "Your Love", "Run" and "On the Rocks".
 "Your Love" peaked at number six on the UK Singles Chart and was a moderate success on other international markets.
 In December, Scherzinger made her West End debut starring as Grizabella in the 2014 revival of the musical Cats at the London Palladium where she played the role for a 12-week run until February 8, 2015; her performance received rave reviews from critics particularly praising her rendition of the song standard "Memory" and garnered a Laurence Olivier Award nomination for Best Actress in a Supporting Role in a Musical.
 She was set to reprise Grizabella in the Broadway revival of Cats but a week before rehearsals she quit after producers refused to give her top billing.

 On June 30, 2015, Scherzinger was crowned as the winner of the variety show I Can Do That where six celebrities compete with each other by performing skills that they never knew they had.
 In July she performed the American national anthem at the A Capitol Fourth concert in Washington, D.C. and during the opening of the 2015 Special Olympics World Summer Games.
 Best Time Ever with Neil Patrick Harris, a live variety show premiered on September 15, 2015, on NBC with Scherzinger as co-host; the show was cancelled after one season due to low ratings.
 The following month, the music panel show hosted by Ricky Wilson, Bring the Noise premiered on Sky 1 with Scherzinger and Tinie Tempah joining him as team captains.
-After a 3-year break from The X Factor UK, Scherzinger returned as a judge for the thirteenth and fourteenth series, replacing Rita Ora.
+After a 3-year hiatus from The X Factor UK, Scherzinger returned as a judge for the thirteenth and fourteenth series, replacing Rita Ora.
+She left before the fifteenth series, where she was replaced by Louis Tomlinson.
 She voiced Sina in the animated feature Moana, which was released in November 2016 through Walt Disney Pictures.
 Scherzinger starred as Penny in ABC's television film Dirty Dancing, a remake of the 1987 film of the same name.
 It premiered on May 24, 2017.
 Although the movie received negative reviews from critics, Scherzinger's performance received praise.
 In September 2017, she launched her debut fragrance, Chosen by Nicole Scherzinger.
 In 2018, Scherzinger had a voice cameo in Ralph Breaks the Internet.